ExploiTR/EasyADB/README.md

 > Ensure manually checking adb-wireless on the device once before using the script.
 > The platform_folder is the directory where your ADB executable is located.
 Ensure this is correctly set in your configuration.

-> # New
-## ADBX Script : Dynamically connects to the device.
-This Python script automates the process of setting up an Android device to connect over TCP/IP for ADB (Android Debug Bridge) communication.
-It is particularly useful for developers who frequently need to switch between devices or reconnect devices without physically connecting them via USB.

-### Script Workflow
-The script follows a structured workflow to establish a TCP/IP connection with an Android device:

-1. **Port Selection**: A random port is chosen within the ephemeral port range (49152-65535) to avoid port conflicts.

-2. **Device Detection**: The script executes the `adb devices` command and parses the output using a regular expression to list all connected devices in 'device' mode.

-3. **Device Selection**: If multiple devices are detected, the user is prompted to select one by entering the corresponding number displayed in the console.

-4. **TCP/IP Configuration**: The selected device is set to listen on the chosen port for TCP/IP connections using the `adb -s <device_id> tcpip <port>` command.

-5. **IP Address Retrieval**: The script retrieves the IP address of the device by running the `adb -s <device_id> shell ifconfig wlan0` command and parsing the output for the 'inet addr' field.

-6. **TCP/IP Connection**: Finally, the script attempts to connect to the device over TCP/IP using the `adb connect <device_ip>:<port>` command.